AnalystSeyi/Amazing-Superstore-Analysis/README.md

       Selling Price is also known as cost of sales.

-      Formula used is below
+      The Formula used is shown below

       <kbd> Profit_B4_Dis = Orderbreakdown[SP_before_Dis] - Orderbreakdown[Cost of Sales] </kbd>

  - A column named <kbd>Yes&No</kbd> was created, which state If Discount = 0 return No and If Discount > 0 is to return Yes
- - A Measure Table was created to house my Dax Functions
+ - A Measure Table was created to house the Dax Functions